Price guide

-At a glance
+At a Glance

 Description

-Tawaraya is a three-centuries-old Ryokan, or traditional Japanese inn, located in the heart of Kyoto.
+Tawaraya is a three-century-old Ryokan, or traditional Japanese inn, located in the heart of Kyoto.
 Here an authentic taste of Japanese life can be sampled in wonderful surroundings.
 Perhaps one of the finest Ryokans in the world, Tawaraya’s elegance and attention to even the tiniest detail is incredible.

 All the rooms are traditional tatami-mat rooms, with simple but tasteful decorations and the heated floors in the bathrooms are a welcoming treat.
-Each year, one of the 18 rooms is chosen for refurbishment making it a showcase for some fabulous new design.
+Each year, one of the 18 rooms is chosen for refurbishment, making it a showcase for some fabulous new design.
 Breakfasts and dinners are brought to you in your room and the service is simply exceptional.

 The Japanese and English libraries at Tawaraya are brimming with art and design books and have fascinating information about the history and evolution of Kyoto.
 Guests at this Ryokan have included the imperial family, overseas royalty and celebrities.
 Please note that early booking is highly recommended.